Skip to content

 //Scan chain output

-assign sdo=chain[0];
+assign sdo=chain[n-1];

 //Load bits to parallel output